Healthdirect Free Australian health advice you can count on.

 How can I prevent eczema flare-ups?

-Once you know what triggers your eczema, your doctor may be able to help you develop an eczema action plan.
-This is your personal guide and checklist for how to manage your eczema and prevent it from flaring up.
+If you know what triggers your eczema, your doctor may be able to help you develop an eczema action plan.
+This is your personal guide for how to manage your eczema and prevent it from flaring up.

-• moisturising daily — even when your skin is healthy, and avoid any chemical additives in moisturisers that may trigger your eczema
+• Moisturise daily — even when your skin is healthy.

-• making sure your baths and showers aren’t too hot
+• Avoid overheating and make sure your baths and showers aren't too hot.

 Learn more here about the development and quality assurance of healthdirect content.